 Intangible fixed assets are carried at their fair value at the time of acquisition.
-They are amortised over the expected contract period or their expected economic lifetime, and possible write-downs are deducted.
+They are amortised over the expected contract period or their expected economic lifetime, and possible impairment charges are deducted.

-The write-down will be reversed if the conditions for writing down the asset no longer apply.
+The impairment charge will be reversed if the conditions for writing down the asset no longer apply.

 Expenses related to repair and maintenance are expensed on a continuous basis.
 Expenses for major replacements and renewals which significantly extend the economic life of the tangible fixed assets are capitalised.

 Under the terms of a licence, the authorities can require the licensees to remove offshore installations when their production life comes to an end.
-The estimated fair value of liabilities for removal and clear-up is recorded in the accounts in the period when the liability arises, normally when wells are drilled and installations are built and ready for use.
+The estimated fair value of liabilities for decommissioning and clear-up is recorded in the accounts in the period when the liability arises, normally when wells are drilled and installations are built and ready for use.
 The liability is capitalised as part of the acquisition cost of wells and installations, and depreciated together with this.
-Changes to estimated cessation and removal costs are recorded and capitalised in the same manner and depreciated over the remaining economic life of the assets.
-The discount rate applied when calculating the fair value of a removal liability is based on the interest rate for Norwegian government bonds with the same maturity as the removal
+Changes to estimated cessation and decommissioning costs are recorded and capitalised in the same manner and depreciated over the remaining economic life of the assets.
+The discount rate applied when calculating the fair value of a decommissioning liability is based on the interest rate for Norwegian government bonds with the same maturity as the decommissioning liability.

-A change in the liability relating to its time value – the effect of the removal time having come one year closer – is recorded as a financial expense.
+A change in the liability relating to its time value – the effect of the decommissioning date having come one year closer – is recorded as a financial expense.

 Stocks of spare parts and operating materials are valued at the lower of acquisition cost in accordance with the Fifo principle or net realisable value.
 Spare parts of insignificant value for use in connection with the operation of oil or gas fields are expensed at the time of acquisition.
 Spare parts of significant value are recorded as stock at the time of acquisition and expensed when they are used in operations.
 Petoro accepts the assessments made by operators regarding which materials should be capitalised and which expensed.